LegendaryMediaTV/LMTV-Bootstrap/README.md

 This is a Node.js framework for working with HTML and [Bootstrap 4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/).

-At this point it is mostly HTML classes and still needs HTML classes for tables, but I wanted to get this package out there for testing purposes.
+At this point it is mostly just HTML classes, but I wanted to get this package out there for testing purposes.

 ## Getting started